SASUKE38/TMLGen/README.md

   7. If the slot material still does not work, try adding another version of the slot material.
   8. Open the .tml in a text editor once again.
   9. Locate the slot material you added as you did above.
-  10. Copy this slot material's CharacterVisualResourceId and replace the slot material of the one you want to get working.
+  10. Copy this new slot material's CharacterVisualResourceId to that of the slot material you want to get working.
   11. Note that some actors support different versions of the same slot material; it might be unclear which to use for this process, so multiple tries with this method might be necessary.
 - Actors taken from the world might not work correctly as is.
 To overcome this, try the following steps:
   1. Make a backup of the .tml file.